nleaf/nleaf.github.io/awards-and-accolades.md

   cta: ''
 - template: featured-service
   block: featured-service
-  title: Gartner Peer Insights™
+  title: Channel Futures MSP 501 Ranking
-  headline: 'Ease your transition to the  cloud with a dedicated  on-premises cloud. '
+  headline: ''
   description: 'Expedient is rated anonymously on Gartner Peer Insights™ by customers
     who use its disaster recovery as a service (DRaaS) solutions.
-Expedient’s <a href="www.google.com" target="_blank">rating</a> and a ranking of vendors is also available.
+Expedient’s rating and a ranking of vendors is also available.
 The company’s current rating is 4.8 and is ranked #2 among other vendors.'
-  align-left: true
+  align-left: false
   icon: "/uploads/EXP_GartnerRank.svg"
 - template: highlights-2-column
   block: highlights-2col